msnizami/UFCE/README.md

 To do so, download the code folder (UFCE).
 Open the file `experiments.py` in any editor and set the paths of your system or working directory.
 Open the cmd terminal, navigate to the root folder and run the command: `python experiments.py`

+##### The already generated results are present in the directory at `UFCE/folds/bank/results/`.
+Similarly, the results of all CF methods on 5 data sets for different evaluation metrics are present in the directory at `UFCE/folds/`.